 Homeschool co-ops, enrichment programs, and other options abound in the Kansas City area!

-In fact, your head may be spinning from all the choices (last we counted, more than 30 options on our website).
+In fact, your head may be spinning from all the choices (see a list of co-op and other program options on our website).
 You may not even know the questions to ask when comparing these groups…and what exactly is a “co-op” anyway?

 In this blog post, we’ll make it easier for you to discover the pros, cons, and variables of joining any of these groups, and how to pick the right one for your family.

 (Thanks to Dawn Pittman, one of our Encouragement Day speakers, for speaking on this topic at one of our conference workshops and providing these great tips!)